-Purpose
+Purpose:

-The purpose of this strategy is to present a road map to guide Chesapeake Bay Program (CBP) Goal Implementation Teams (GITs) and workgroups in engaging with local government and local elected officials to provide knowledge and solicit support for the goals and outcomes of the Watershed Agreement.
+The purpose of this strategy is to present a road map for Chesapeake Bay Program (CBP) engagement with local government leaders.
 The strategy defines the roles of the different players involved and articulates a mechanism for creation and delivery of messages that both meet CBP needs and relate to local government priorities.

-Background
+Background: